dilyn-corner/KISS-kde/README.md

 $ kiss b dbus libudev-zero && kiss i dbus libudev-zero

-# If you just did the previous,
+# If you just did the previous or don't have xorg,

 $ kiss b xorg-server libinput xf86-input-libinput
 # Add others as necessary

 # Thanks to the alternatives system, we can just pluck out
 # the few binaries we need from `coreutils`, along with the grep utility.
-# You only require coreutils if you opt to use `elogind` or install `plasma`.
+# You only require coreutils if you opt to use `elogind`

 $ kiss b coreutils && kiss i coreutils
 $ kiss a coreutils /usr/bin/realpath